-Create a special publishing center space with fine point Sharpie® pens (black and assorted colors) and quality colored pencils (we like Berol PRISMACOLOR® thick lead).
-Reserve these for use only in this center.
+- proofread by the child, then discussed and edited with an adult before the final version is reprinted, illustrated, published, and celebrated. - Create a special publishing center space with permanent ink pens and quality colored pencils that are only used in this center.
 (Consider keeping everything in a writing tote which can be put up when not in use!)
-Ideally, always have a knowledgeable adult monitoring the center with no more than four students at a time.
 It helps children to stay focused if the center's table (or tables) is set aside for PUBLISHING only.
-Remind the children that only serious writers and illustrators doing quality work are invited to stay.

-Ask each child to proofread the rough draft book to be published.
-They can fill out the proofreading checklist and review it with an adult.

-Have an editing conference (see guidelines and checklist for editing).

-Discuss the dedication page and to whom they want to dedicate their book.
-Invite the child do a sample of this page before they inscribe the information into their final book.
-You might want to show all of the children samples from children's literature and from previous students' work.

-After each child has written, illustrated, proofread, discussed, and edited a six-page story (taken from the book-making center or from their writing notebooks), he or she can choose to have it published in a blank bare book which the prolific kid writer may proudly rewrite.

-For less-experienced learners and special-needs students, it may be necessary for the teacher or volunteer to take dictation for the rough draft, guiding the child with questions, helping her create a personally-meaningful story.
-We provide as much or as little support (scaffolding) as is needed for the child to feel successful.
-These students may choose to have the "publishing crew" rewrite the words of their draft into the published book, either in black pen or pencils for the child to trace over.
-A volunteer with good handwriting can simply copy the text, using a black fine-point Sharpie® permanent marker, onto the pages of the blank book, leaving space for the child to illustrate.
-(Final language may also be provided from a word processor and glued onto the book.)

-Once at the actual publishing center, we carefully guide each child as he or she prints the title of his or her book (capital letters at the beginning of most words!) across the top of the book and his or her name on the bottom half of the book cover.
-(Again, with special-needs children who are still developing writing confidence, we may print the title in pencil first and invite the child to carefully trace over the print with a permanent black marker, or the adult "scribe" may print the title.)
+Always have a knowledgeable adult monitoring the center.
+This is important and exciting work-only serious writers and illustrators are invited to stay and focus complete attention on their work! - Ask each child to proofread the rough draft book to be published.
+They can fill out the proofreading checklist and review it with an adult. - Have an editing conference (see guidelines and checklist for editing). - Once at the actual publishing center, we carefully guide each child as he or she prints the title of his or her book (capital letters at the beginning of most words!) and his or her name on the book cover.
+(With special-needs children who are still developing writing confidence, they may print the title in pencil first and

-Focus attention on the cover: detailed illustrations with a variety of colors make an attractive book!
+- then go over the print with a permanent black marker, or the adult "scribe" may print the title.) - Focus attention on the cover: detailed illustrations with a variety of colors make an attractive book!
 Explore the covers of mentor texts for ideas; talk about what makes an inviting cover.
 Monitor the illustrations on the cover, reminding children to leave white space around the text.

-Take a photo of the child and his or her book as soon as they have finished the front cover for the "About the Author" page which we tape on the inside back cover.

-You may also want to review with the children "What Makes a Quality Illustration."
-Keep a copy of the document in the center's tote.

-If the story is so long that it fills all the inside pages, children can do their "The end" page on the back of the book.
-(This is another great teaching moment to talk about front and back cover, text features, end pages, dedications, and publishing details.)

-Encourage thoughtful detail on every page of the illustrations, asking questions to stretch the child's thinking.
+(Take a photo of the child and his or her book as soon as they have finished the front cover for the "About the Author" page which we tape in last.) - You may also want to review with the children "What Makes a Quality Illustration."
+Keep a copy of the document in the center's tote. - After each child has written, illustrated, proofread, discussed, and edited a six-page story, (taken from the book-making center or from their writing notebooks), they can choose to have it published in a blank bare book which the child may proudly rewrite or request that an adult hand write.
+(Final language may also be provided from a word processor and attached to the book.) - Once the child's initial book draft is edited, and the "publishing crew" has the exact adult (conventional) writing, it is easy for volunteers to simply copy the text, using a black fine-point Sharpie© permanent marker, onto the pages of the blank book, leaving space for the child to illustrate.
+However, we find that most of our prolific writers choose to do the entire writing process themselves! - We usually leave the last page blank for a picture of the child and information "About the Author and Illustrator".
+(See guidelines below) - If the story is so long that it fills all the inside pages, children can do their "The end" page on the back of the book.
+(This is another great teaching moment to talk about front and back cover, text features, end pages, dedications, and publishing details.) - Encourage thoughtful detail on every page of the illustrations, asking questions to stretch the child's thinking.
 Examples: "What else might you see in the sky or on the ground?"
 "What kind of clothes is she wearing?"
 "How can you show us...?"